jenkins-x/jx-docs/content/en/v3/develop/environments/config.md

 Then when you import the remote cluster repository into the development environment (to setup the CI/CD on pull requests and enable promotion) the generated Pull Request will modify your `jx-requirements.yml` to add remote entries for the remote cluster.

-e.g. after importing the remote `production` environment via [jx project import](/v3/develop/reference/jx/project/import) and the pull request merging it should look like:
+E.g. after importing the remote `production` environment via [jx project import](/v3/develop/reference/jx/project/import) and the pull request merging it should look like:

 ```yaml
 apiVersion: core.jenkins-x.io/v4beta1